My Pool Maintenance Schedule with Printable Checklist

 Top up the pool level

-If the pool level has dropped, due to evaporation, and you don’t have an automatic top up then use a hose to bring the water up to the correct level.
+If the pool level has dropped due to evaporation and you don’t have an automatic top-up, use a hose to bring the water up to the correct level.

-If the pool is very dirty, so you will need to vacuum to waste, rather than on the filter setting, then top the pool up above the normal level as water will be lost during the waste vacuuming process.
+If the pool is very dirty, you will need to vacuum to waste rather than on the filter setting.
+Then, top the pool up above the normal level, as water will be lost during the waste vacuuming process.

 Remove leaves on the bottom

 If you have lots of leaves on the bottom of your pool then use a pool rake or pool net to remove as many as possible.
 When you use the leaf rake, try to do this as gently as possible to avoid disturbing any fine dirt from the bottom.
-If you do then it is best to leave it to settle again before vacuuming.
+If you do, leaving it to settle again before vacuuming is best.

 Use the pool brush